cmugpi/cmugpi.github.io/topics/readings/week-7/index.md

 ---
 layout: page
-title: "Week 12"
+title: "Week 7"
 # What topic does this page belong to?
-group: puzzle-packs
+group: readings
 # Relative ordering of lessons within a topic
-order: 12
+order: 7
 #script: /javascripts/mypage.js
 #scripts:
 #  - /javascripts/one.js